GIVE APPLY

 Financial Aid Information on Federal, State, local, and institutional financial aid and how to apply for assistance can be found in the various links on the financial aid page.

-Information on what degree and educational programs are offered can be found in the School Catalog.
+Information on what degree and educational programs are offered can be found in the College Catalog.

-Menlo College is fully accredited through the Western Association of Schools and Colleges (WASC).
+Menlo College is Accredited with Notice of Concern through the WASC Senior College and University Commission (WSCUC).
 For more accreditation information for Menlo College, click here.

 Menlo College fosters a diverse community of students and faculty from all walks of life.
 Menlo College does not discriminate on the basis of race, color, national origin, religion, gender, sexual orientation, disability, age or any other class protected by state or federal laws in any of its policies, procedures, or practices.
 Information on the characteristics of the student body can be found via the College Navigator (search for Menlo College to view our profile).